Jayavel2005/Vowel-Counter/CONTRIBUTING.md

 ## Thank You

-Thank you for contributing to the Vowel Counter Web App!
+Thank you for contributing to the Vowel Counter Web Application!
 Your support and contributions are greatly appreciated.